Conversion marketing

+Conversion marketing addresses low online conversion rates by improving overall customer experience.

+Overview

+By focusing on elements such as site usability, support channels, and overall digital experience, conversion marketing is generally considered a long-term strategic investment rather than a short-term fix.
+Conversion marketing strategies prioritize optimizing existing traffic rather than simply generating more visitors.

+This approach includes proactive use of real-time analytics to identify signs of visitor hesitation or intent to abandon a site.
+In response, targeted messaging, interface enhancements, and personalized content are deployed to guide users, highlight value propositions, and increase the likelihood of conversion.
+Post-sale, marketers may continue engagement through support services or re-engagement campaigns to strengthen customer retention.

+Conversion marketing spans the full customer lifecycle, using integrated tools to support transitions between each phase—from initial interest to repeat purchase.

+Conversion marketing efforts are typically evaluated based on the conversion rate, which represents the percentage of visitors who complete a desired action—such as making a purchase, signing up for a newsletter, or submitting a form.

 Conversion rate

 The conversion rate is the proportion of visitors to a website who take action to go beyond a casual content view or website visit, as a result of subtle or direct requests from marketers, advertisers, and content creators.

 Successful conversions are defined differently by individual marketers, advertisers, and content creators.
-To online retailers, for example, a successful conversion may be defined as the sale of a product to a consumer whose interest in the item was initially sparked by clicking a banner advertisement.
-To content creators, a successful conversion may refer to a membership registration, newsletter subscription, software download, or other activity.
+For online retailers, for example, a successful conversion may be defined as the sale of a product to a consumer whose interest in the item was initially sparked by clicking a banner advertisement.
+For content creators, a successful conversion may refer to a membership registration, newsletter subscription, software download, or other activity.

-Measurement

-For websites that seek to generate offline responses, for example telephone calls or foot traffic to a store, measuring conversion rates can be difficult because a phone call or personal visit is not automatically traced to its source, such as the Yellow Pages, website, or referral.
-Possible solutions include asking each caller or shopper how they heard about the business and using a toll-free number on the website that forwards to the existing line.

-For websites where the response occurs on the site itself, a site's analytics package can be used to track user behaviour.